 "Yeah, well, things didn't work out, alright?"

-Daphne flushed in anger, switching gears immediately.
+Daphne flushed in anger.
 "So what am I then?
 Your backup plan?!"

 Harry actually took a half a step back as if she had struck him.
 Worse was that now he thought about it, no matter how he looked at the situation, that was the most obvious conclusion anyone would arrive at.
 Wasn't he supposed to think about these things before he did stupid stuff?
 But still he wasn't—

 "Of course not!
 You know I don't think of you like that!"

 Daphne clenched her fists tightly, voice frosty.
 "Well, what the hell am I supposed to think?
 We barely know anything about each other to begin with."
 Harry made to say something but she cut him off swiftly.
 "Look, I don't really know what's going through your head but you're not supposed to like someone like me.
 You're a Gryffindor.
 I'm a Slytherin.
 People like you get together with people like her.
 No politics, no complicated stuff.
 Happily ever after and all that crap.
 Just go back to Chang and fix whatever broke."

 Harry scowled.
 "What are you getting so angry about, anyway?
 I should be the one who's pissed.
 You laughed."